Erik-Aku/Text-Editor-PWA/README.md

 ## Description

-A text editor that runs in the browser.
+A text editor that runs in the browser used to create notes and code snippets with or without an internet connection.
 The app is a single-page application that meets the PWA criteria.
 Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application also functions offline.
+The application functions offline.

 This app implements methods for getting and storing data to an IndexedDB database.

-This app is deployed to Render
+This app is deployed to Render: https://text-editor-pwa-hgt1.onrender.com/

 ## Installation

 - The required modules are bundled in the package.json file.
-From the terminal, run  `npm run install` abd the modules will be installed.
+From the terminal, run  `npm run install` and the modules will be installed.
 - Run `npm run start` to start the application

 ## Usage